 At Save The Music, we’re very fortunate to have built strong relationships and work with some amazing brands and companies as music sponsors for our school programs.
 Companies and brands donate money to fund grants for music education, support fundraising events, and provide other in-kind support to sponsor young musicians.
 Check out 5 case studies of music sponsorship – and please reach out to us with any other music sponsorship opportunities!

 The AT&T Distance Learning Family Connections Fund sponsored Save The Music to accelerate equity and access to virtual music technology education online, with a focus on reaching students in thirteen high schools that have received our J Dilla Music Technology Grant in Detroit, Kansas, Los Angeles, Nashville, Newark, Brooklyn, New Orleans, Philadelphia, Miami and Roanoke.
-Through AT&T’s sponsor support, Save The Music was able to produce three tutorial videos in both English and Spanish to fuel access to virtual music technology education.
+Through AT&T’s sponsor support and music partnership, Save The Music was able to produce three tutorial videos in both English and Spanish to fuel access to virtual music technology education.
 Together, we also hosted four virtual Music Industry Masterclasses for students and teachers to learn more careers pathways in the music industry.
-These interactive sessions feature special presentations from artists and industry professionals, including producers, engineers, label executives, tour managers, and more.
+As part of this music and brand partnership, these interactive sessions feature special presentations from artists and industry professionals, including producers, engineers, label executives, tour managers, and more.
 Check out our recap videos of them below!

 – September: Catherine González Pack (Assistant Vice President, Video Operations at AT&T/Veteran), Ginger Chien (Device Architect, AT&T), and international rock band, Disciples of Babylon

 – October: Michelle Williams and Jonathan Azu (Founder and CEO of Culture Collective)